-Rosita Simon has been a teacher at Nomura Preschool since 2009, and brings eleven years of teaching experience to her work with the Chickies.
+Rosita Simon has been a teacher at Nomura Preschool since 2009.
 Trained in the Montessori method, she employs a whole child approach to early childhood education.
-Miss Simon enjoys helping the Chickies develop self-confidence, independence, and a joy of learning through stories, games, and play.
+Miss Simon enjoys helping her students develop self-confidence, independence, and a joy of learning through stories, games, and play.
 A native speaker of Tamil, Miss Simon has teaching expertise in math, science, and language.

 Rosi Tabuaniviti – Chicky Teacher

 Mrs. Rosi teaches our youngest students in the Chicky Class.
 With Nomura Preschool since 2009, Mrs. Rosi most enjoys engaging her students in creative activities.
 She loves working with the Chickies because of their energy and enthusiasm for learning.
 Every day is an adventure!

 Focusing on the individuality of each child, Lusitiawati Young uses patience, care, and an understanding of each child’s background and individual needs to create a safe, fun environment.
 Mrs. Young joined the Nomura School staff in 2008 after working with children for three years at Pacific Academy’s afterschool program.
 She enjoys cooking, art, and singing, and shares her expertise in origami art with her students.